Environmental Initiatives Measures for Addressing Climate Change

 In recent years, the environment, society and corporate activities have been exposed to major risks due to climate change such as global warming.
 SHR recognizes that resolving environmental issues such as climate change is one of the key issues for us, which aims to provide "bases for sustainable living" and "sustainable bases of operation for business" through ESG-conscious investment management.

 Based on the TCFD recommendations, SHA identified and disclosed the risks and the opportunities posed by climate change to the business in 2020, and further analyzed and conducted a scenario analysis in 2021, using future climate projections published by international organizations and other sources as the main source of information.
-In 2022, in addition to analyzing the financial impact of the identified risks and opportunities, SHA conducted an analysis using CRREM (Carbon Risk Real Estate Monitor).
+Since 2022, in addition to analyzing the financial impact of the identified risks and opportunities, SHA conducted an analysis using CRREM (Carbon Risk Real Estate Monitor).
 We will continue to enhance our resilience by enhancing information disclosure and by appropriately identifying and responding to transition and physical risks related to climate change through our initiatives in accordance with the TCFD recommendations, while simultaneously working strategically to create business opportunities.

 Governance